 Can I get a loan if I’m receiving social assistance?

-The two types of debt consolidation loans: unsecured and secured.
-Unsecured means the lender has no right to claim your financial assets if you miss a payment.
-However, the loan may not be big enough to cover your debts: The loan amount depends on the amount of risk the lender is willing to take.
-You can get a bigger loan if it’s secured.
+The two types of debt consolidation loans are unsecured and secured.
+An unsecured loan means the lender has no right to claim your financial assets upon a missed payment.
+However, the loan may not be big enough to cover your debts.
+The loan amount depends on the amount of risk the lender is willing to take.

 There are drawbacks to using a debt management company, including high fees and possible dings to your credit score.
 Confirm that any company you’re considering is reputable by reading reviews, especially those with the Better Business Bureau.

 A larger debt is more difficult to pay off, but there’s good news: With pro-level organizational skills and motivation, you have options.
-First consider negotiating your debt with your creditors.
-By calling to explain your difficulties, they may be able to help by lowering your monthly repayments.
+First, consider negotiating your debt with your creditors.
+When you call and explain your difficulties, they may be able to help by lowering your monthly repayments.

 The difference between what your house was worth when you bought it and what it’s worth now — your equity — is an amount that you can borrow against.
 Lenders may be willing to allow you to borrow anywhere from 60% to 80% of your equity.

 As an absolute last resort, you might want to consider using a debt relief service to negotiate with your creditors for you — or file for bankruptcy.
 Debt relief can help you cut what you owe in half, but often comes with relatively high fees.
-It’s also important to consider that any settled debt is considered taxable income, so your savings might not be as large as you expect.
+It’s also important to note that any settled debt is considered taxable income, so your savings might not be as large as you expect.